goswamid/ozp-rest-jmeter/README.md

 ## Setup

 In order to run this project you need JDK 6 or 7 with $JAVA_HOME defined in your environment.
+You will also need to have marketplace running (the test expects a base URL of https://localhost:8443/marketplace).

 ## Run All Tests